WilliamTLyons/Sports_Dashboard/README.md

 After you have successfully scraped the data, you can run the Streamlit dashboard to visualize the stats.

 To run the dashboard:

-Ensure the required dependencies are installed: If you haven't installed the dependencies yet, run:
+1. Ensure the required dependencies are installed.

-Run the Streamlit dashboard: To start the Streamlit app, use the following command:
+2. Run the Streamlit dashboard: To start the Streamlit app, use the following command:

   ```bash
   streamlit run qb_dashboard.py